Declaring the Major in Data Science

 Steps for Incoming First-Year Students

-Step 2: Join the Incoming First-Year Student Data Science Major Interest List to receive information about the Wildcat Welcome information sessions for the major.
+Step 2: Join the Incoming First-Year Student Data Science Major Interest List prior to your arrival on campus to receive information about Data Science major question and answer sessions held at the Academic Directions Fair during Wildcat Welcome

 Join the Incoming First-Year Student Data Science Major Interest List

-Step 3: Attend an information session for the Major during Wildcat Welcome to ask questions, decide which introductory courses for the major you might be interested in and eligible to take, and prepare for registration.
-Information on the dates, times, and how to register for these sessions will be emailed to students on the Incoming First-Year Student Data Science Major Interest in early September.
+Step 3: Attend a question and answer session at the Academic Directions Fair.
+This is your opportunity to meet faculty, ask questions, decide which introductory courses for the major you might be interested in and eligible to take, and prepare for registration.
+Information on the dates, times, and how to register for these sessions will be emailed to students on the Incoming First-Year Student Data Science Major Interest List in early September.

-Step 4: Review the Data Science Major Declaration Requirement (see above) and discuss when you will take the 3 courses you are required to take prior to declaring the major.
-We suggest First Year students who wish to declare the major complete the 3 required courses in their first two quarters they are at Northwestern.
+Step 4: Review the Data Science Major Declaration Requirement (see above) and discuss when you will take the 3 required fundamental courses prior to declaring the major.
+We strongly recommend that first-year students who wish to declare the major complete the 3 required courses within the first two quarters they are at Northwestern.

-Step 6: As soon as you have started the second required course, you may begin the Steps for Current Northwestern Students
+Step 5: Once you have completed the above steps, you may begin the Steps for Current Northwestern Students